Adelaide Driving Self-Efficacy Scale (ADSES)

 Original MVPT

 York and Cermak (1995) examined the performance of 45 individuals with either right cerebrovascular accident, left cerebrovascular accident, or individuals without cerebrovascular accident using the MVPT.
 Patients with right hemisphere lesions demonstrated poor performance on the MVPT in comparison to patients with left hemisphere lesions and a non-stroke group.
-However, the degree of difference between the mean scores of each group, as calculated using effect size, (ES = 0.67 and 0.54, respectively), suggesting that the MVPT can discriminate between patients with stroke versus individuals without stroke.
+However, the degree of difference between the mean scores of each group, as calculated using effect sizeEffect size (ES) is a name given to a family of indices that measure the magnitude of a treatment effect.
+Unlike significance tests, these indices are independent of sample size.
+The ES is generally measured in two ways: as the standardized difference between two means, or as the correlation between the independent variable classification and the individual scores on the dependent variable.
+This correlation is called the “effect size correlation”.

 MVPT-3

 Colarusso and Hammill (2003) examined MVPT-3 performance differences among individuals who were developmentally delayed, or who had experienced a head injury, or had a learning disability and compared their MVPT-3 performance to the general population mean MVPT-3 score of 100.
 It was hypothesized that each of these groups should display lower scores on the MVPT-3 when compared to the general population.
 Individuals classified as developmentally delayed had a mean MVPT-3 score of 69.46 which falls more than two standard deviations below the mean.
 Individuals with head injury had a mean score of 80.16, falling approximately 1.33 standard deviations below the mean.
 The group with learning disability had an average score of 88.24.
-The lower MVPT-3 scores for each of these three groups lends support for the construct validity of the test.
+The lower MVPT-3 scores for each of these three groups lends support for the construct validity

 Responsiveness